oils-for-unix/oils/doc/htm8.md

 ### What Doesn't This Cover?

+- HTM8 tags must be balanced to convert them to XML

+- NUL bytes aren't allowed - currently due to re2c sentinel
+  - Although I think we could have the preprocessing pass to convert it to the Unicode replacement char?
+I think that HTML might mandate that
 - Encodings other than UTF-8.
 HTM8 is always UTF-8.
 - Unicode Tag names and attribute names.
   - This is allowed in HTML5 and XML.